astronomer/docs/astro/test-and-troubleshoot-locally.md

 By default, Docker for Desktop will run pods in a namespace called `default`.

-## Hard Reset Your Local Environment
+## Hard reset your local environment

 In most cases, [restarting your local project](develop-project.md#restart-your-local-environment) is sufficient for testing and making changes to your project.
 However, it is sometimes necessary to kill your Docker containers and metadata database for testing purposes.
 To do so, run the following command: